 Let's take a closer look.
 In the location bar of your browser you will find a little icon that you can drag.
 You may have already used this technique to add a shortcut to your desktop.
-The location and image of this icon varies from browser to browser and platform to platform.
-These days it is often the padlock icon indicating whether you have a secure connection or not.
+The location and image of this icon varies from browser to browser and platform to platform: